 Module 1 is intended to create a foundation for you to build upon for the rest of the course.
 The readings and discussion will give you a basic understanding of what digital history is and why the digital matters to all historians in our current era.
 The technical activities will help you establish control of your online (scholarly) presence and set up some basic infrastructure you will need for various portions of this course, including your course blog.

 1. read Douglas Seefeldt and William G. Thomas, “What is Digital History,” May 2009

 2. explore the websites of the past recipients of the Roy Rosenzweig Prize from the AHA

-4. set up a WordPress instance through Reclaim Hosting (instructions can be found here, be sure to use https not http) and begin creating a website for your class blog and academic portfolio; check out this WordPress tutorial and customize your WordPress instance as desired.
+4. set up your WordPress instance through Reclaim Hosting (instructions can be found here, be sure to use https not http) and create a website for your class blog and academic portfolio; check out this WordPress tutorial and customize your WordPress instance as desired.
 At minimum, I highly recommend installing a security plugin (I use iThemes Security) and an accessibility plugin (I use WP Accessibility)

 5. set up an ORCID account and obtain a unique identifier that you can use to help disambiguate yourself and your publications from other people with similar names.